-Blue-blocking glasses (amber or orange colored lenses) in the evening for a couple of hours before bedtime.
+Blue-blocking glasses (amber or orange-colored lenses) in the evening for a couple of hours before bedtime.
 This means wearing them constantly since less than a minute of blue light can delay melatonin onset for quite a while.
 One study found a 50% increase in melatonin production after just two weeks of wearing blue-blocking glasses.[ref]
 Be sure to look for ones that block 100% of the blue light wavelengths.

-Alternatively, you could stop watching TV in the evenings, avoid reading from a lighted eReader, and refrain from looking at your cell phones, tablets, and laptops.
-Couple the avoidance of all electronics with low lighting in your house from bulbs that have a red hue and you are on the right track to resetting your circadian clock.
+Alternatively, you could stop watching TV in the evenings, avoid reading from a lighted eReader and refrain from looking at your cell phones, tablets, and laptops.
+Couple the avoidance of all electronics with low lighting in your house from bulbs that have a red hue, and you are on the right track to resetting your circadian clock.

 Bright Light During the Day:

 Sunlight during the daytime is really important.
 There is just no way to get enough brightness from normal light bulbs during the day.
 Try eating your breakfast and lunch outside, or park farther from work and walk in the sunshine for a bit before your day begins.
 Just make it a priority to get some sunlight.
 A study shows that even sitting next to a window in your office can help.[ref]
 Another study found that increasing morning light decreased depression and increased sleep quality.[ref]

 Light therapy devices are becoming more and more prevalent, and the studies on them are showing efficacy for more than just seasonal affective disorder.
-One recent clinical trial found light therapy effective for postpartum depression [ref], and another in dementia patients also found bright light therapy effective.[ref]
-There are literally a couple thousand studies available on light therapy for depression, so I would encourage you to research the topic.
-Note that for most studies on depressed patients, the participants continue their current depression medication during the trial.
+One recent clinical trial found light therapy effective for postpartum depression, and another in dementia patients also found bright light therapy effective.[ref][ref]
+There are literally a couple of thousand studies available on light therapy for depression, so I would encourage you to research the topic.
+Note that for most studies on depressed patients, the participants continued their current depression medication during the trial.
 If you are currently on medication, please don’t just throw out your bottle of pills and turn on a bright light—talk with your doctor and come up with a plan.

 Darkness at Night:

 Dark Therapy has been tried for some bipolar patients, with forced darkness for 10 hours per night leading to stabilization in mood.[ref]
 Along those same lines, all of us can benefit from blocking out all light sources in our bedrooms while we sleep.
-Get some blackout curtains (inexpensive on Amazon), and cover up all the little LED lights on chargers, etc.
+Get some blackout curtains (inexpensive online), and cover up all the little LED lights on chargers, etc.